Resurfaced paintings reveal heartbreaking story of Calistoga’s Saviez family

 “I have to decide what I want to do with them now.
 I’m going to try and do something with them, but that many pictures you almost have to build another room for them,” he said.

-Frank also has one of Calistoga artist Earl Hollander’s paintings, of the farm where he grew up.
+Frank also has one of Calistoga artist Earl Thollander’s paintings, of the farm where he grew up.
 Perhaps, he said, he’ll hang them together.